bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 This manual assumes you have completed Milestone 1 Part 1 on setting up your remote PC.

-**[Turtlebot Jetson][Remote PC]**  Make sure Jetson is connected to the small router we provided (small_blue_wifi), along with the remote PC (NUC or PC that you configured for milestone assignment 1), so that they stay on the same local network.
+**[Turtlebot Jetson][Remote PC]**  Make sure Jetson is connected to the small router we provided (small_blue_wifi), along with the remote PC (Acer Laptop or PC that you configured for milestone assignment 1), so that they stay on the same local network.

 **[Turtlebot Jetson]** The following command will bring up the actual TurtleBot3 hardware with OpenMANIPULATOR-X on it.
 Open a terminal from the TurtleBot3 SBC.